-The summer gardens are starting to look a little tired, but now is the time to add a little bit of a warm welcome to the front of a home with several fall porch window box.
+The summer gardens are starting to look a little tired, but now is the time to add a little bit of a warm welcome to the front of a home with several fall porch window boxes.

 Step 1: Choose A Window Box

 Manufactured window boxes come in a wide variety of styles.
 Different materials make up window boxes, such as wood, plastic, or metal.

 Step 2: Choose Fall Annuals for Containers

-Mums are everywhere this time of the season and with their vibrant colors they are a wonderful choice for window box containers.
-When using mums in a window box, use the smaller 4” potted mums that will fit easy into the container.
+Mums are everywhere this time of the season, and with their vibrant colors, they are an excellent choice for window box containers.
+When using mums in a window box, use the smaller 4” potted mums that will fit easily into the container.

-For my fall porch window box, I chose to use Ornamental Kale, Trailing Ivy, and White Pansies.
+I chose to use Ornamental Kale, Trailing Ivy, and White Pansies for my fall porch window box.

 Ornamental Kale has rich tones of purple with ruffled and feathered leaves.
+Ornamental Kale can withstand temperatures that get below freezing, lasting through the winter.
 Plant Ornamental Kale with the lowest leaves flush with the dirt.
-Ornamental Kale can withstand temperatures that get below freezing, lasting through the winter.

 Pansies are one of the best choices for fall and even winter window boxes.
 They come in shades of yellow, orange, purple, and white.
-Pansies are cold hardy and can still bloom when temperatures hit the 20-degree mark.
+Pansies are cold, hardy, and can still bloom when temperatures hit the 20-degree mark.
 To prolong the life of pansies, insulate them with straw or mulch when the weather cools.

 Trailing Ivy was a summer clearance purchase, but I chose to add it to this planting because of the long trailing formation that the Ivy created.
-The Ivy will not last as long through the season as the Ornamental Kale and White Pansies but once it has died back, I can add in more Pansies.
+The Ivy will not last as long through the season as the Ornamental Kale and White Pansies, but once it has died back, I can add in more Pansies.

 Step 3: Create A Fall Focal Point

 Then, I placed the trailing ivy on either side of the kale.
 Finally, I filled in the end space with white Pansy’s.
-I also placed some White Pansies in the center between the Ornamental Kale.
+I also put some White Pansies in the center between the Ornamental Kale.